 It’s a common parental lament: “I should have made sure my child learned a language when they were really young — it’s so much easier at that age.”
 We hear this sentiment expressed quite often, but is it really true?
+Is it easier to learn languages as a kid?
 Let’s dive into the evidence on this topic and separate fact from fiction.

 The Critical Period Hypothesis

 The “critical period” hypothesis states that, essentially, children make better language learners than adults.
 In other words, it asserts that there is a critical period in an individual’s life in which second languages should be studied for quicker and superior results.
 Linguist and neurologist Eric Lenneberg, one of the key proponents of this hypothesis, said language learning should take place between the age of 2 and puberty for the highest degree of success and the least amount of conscious effort.
 Lenneberg bases this age cutoff on the completion of the brain’s lateralization process, which is when we start using the proper brain hemisphere for specific skills (the left hemisphere is for language).

 There is some truth to portions of the critical period hypothesis, but arguably not enough for the claim to stand on its own as an overarching rule about age and language learning.
 Here’s what we can say based on various studies and expert opinions: